-The district may close schools because of bad weather or emergency conditions.
+The district may close schools because of severe weather, epidemics or other emergency conditions.
 When such conditions exist, the Superintendent will make the official decision concerning the closing of the district's facilities.
 When it becomes necessary to open late, to release students early, or to cancel school, district officials will post a notice on the district's website and notify the following radio and television stations:

-Television stations: KPRC - Channel 2 KTRK - Channel 13 KHOU - Channel 11 FOX - Channel 26 www.brazosisd.net
+Television stations: KPRC - Channel 2 KTRK - Channel 13

+KHOU - Channel 11 FOX - Channel 26

+Website: www.brazosisd.net